ryzhov/dockerize/README.md

-# dockers environment for node or php projects with helpful scripts
+# dockers environment for node/php projects with helpful scripts